Caddo, Alabama: Incorporation

 Movements to incorporate Caddo have been ongoing since the 1980s, culminating in a controversial petition and subsequent vote for incorporation in 2011; the movement for incorporation was defeated by a wide margin.
 Those in favor of incorporation argue that Caddo and the East Lawrence community would benefit from city taxes, TVA money, and city services.
 Many residents in Caddo also fear eventual annexation by the City of Decatur.
 Those against incorporation argue that residents do not want to be subjected to city ordinances or pay city taxes.
 Some residents also fear that incorporation would change their rural way of life.

 Elected officials

-Caddo is represented by Senator Richard Shelby (R-Tuscaloosa), Senator Tommy Tuberville (R-Auburn), and Representative Mo Brooks (R-Huntsville) at the federal level.
+Caddo is represented by Senator Katie Britt (R-Montgomery), Senator Tommy Tuberville (R-Auburn), and Representative Dale Strong (R-Huntsville) at the federal level.
 At the state and local level, Caddo is represented by state Senator Paul Bussman (R-Cullman), state Representative Ken Johnson (R-Hillsboro), County Commissioner Joey Hargrove (D-Caddo), county school board member Reta Waldrep (R-Caddo), and county Superintendent of Education Jon Bret Smith (R-Moulton).

 Education

 Caddo is home to the East Lawrence School District, a member of the Lawrence County School System.
 East Lawrence Elementary School (K-4), East Lawrence Middle School (5-8), and East Lawrence High School (9-12) make up the East Lawrence School District.
-East Lawrence High School is a class 3A school.
+East Lawrence High School is a class 4A school.
 East Lawrence is the home of the Eagles and its colors are black and gold.